 Sugar is a natural source of glycolic acid, which helps to break down dead skin cells and support cell turnover.
 In fact, it’s one of the most effective rapid exfoliators available.
 Glycolic acid is often used to treat scarring, skin discoloration and fine lines and wrinkles.

 This homemade sugar scrub is formulated especially for sensitive skin.
 In addition to caster sugar, it’s loaded with raw honey to remove debris and fight bacteria and super-fine bentonite clay to buff away dead skin cells.
 Vitamin E oil encourages cell regeneration and fights free radicals.
 And chamomile essential oil soothes irritation in the form of redness, hives and eczema.

 You only need to use this scrub about twice a week or you run the risk of overdoing it.
-In the winter, use it to remove the top layer of skin so moisturizers can penetrate more deeply and hydrate longer.
+There is a fine line between not enough exfoliation and too much exfoliation so listen to your skin.
+In the winter, use it to remove adherent dead skin cells so moisturizers can penetrate more deeply and hydrate longer.
 And in summer use it as a post-sun refresher and skin soother.

 Honey + Sugar Scrub for Glowing Skin

 - Combine all ingredients in a small bowl and mix well.

 - To use, apply a quarter sized amount of scrub to clean skin.
 Using gentle circular motions, massage into skin for 60 seconds.
 Rinse with warm water and pat dry.